traefik/traefik/docs/content/routing/providers/kubernetes-crd.md

 Register the `TraefikService` [kind](../../reference/dynamic-configuration/kubernetes-crd.md#definitions) in the Kubernetes cluster before creating `TraefikService` objects, referencing services in the [`IngressRoute`](#kind-ingressroute) objects, or recursively in others `TraefikService` objects.

-!!! info "Disambiguate Traefik and Kubernetes Services "
+!!! info "Disambiguate Traefik and Kubernetes Services"

     As the field `name` can reference different types of objects, use the field `kind` to avoid any ambiguity.